Two young female performers in Kazakh tradition outfits pose for a photo on Nauryz

 My Nauryz experience

-We missed our first Nauryz in 2022 because we were visiting our family in Australia.
-But in 2023 we took a trip into downtown Almaty to watch the parade on the 21st March.
+Our first Nauryz was in 2023 when we took a trip into downtown Almaty to watch the parade on the 21st March.
 We found bleachers set up at Astana Square, outside Kazakhstan British Technological University.
 The neighbouring streets were beautifully decorated in a spring theme with flowers, butterflies, and lots of colour.
 There wasn’t as many people headed toward the square as we expected but it was only 10am.
 Folks tend to start their day a bit later here than us so we were probably a bit early!
 By 11am we had settled ourselves down at the square.

 A man and his children walk into the distance along a street with spring decorations above their heads